-As noted by Everyday Einstein, RLS has been a recognized disorder since 1685, when Sir Thomas Willis, an English physician, wrote of patients who could not fall asleep due to “leapings and contractions” in their arms and legs.
+As noted by Ask Science, RLS has been a recognized disorder since 1685, when Sir Thomas Willis, an English physician, wrote of patients who could not fall asleep due to “leapings and contractions” in their arms and legs.
 Willis wrote that they were so uncomfortable they were “no more able to sleep than if they were in a place of greatest torture.”
 More than 300 years later, most sufferers of RLS would probably agree.

 Fast forward to the 1800s, when the first overlap of RLS with psychology appears.
 Theodor Wittmaack, a German neurologist, called the disorder “anxietas tibiarum,” loosely translated as leg movements combined with anxiety or depression.
 Wittmaack hit the restless toenail on the head; this is the essential description of RLS.

 Separating RLS from depression can be like trying to unscramble an egg, but it’s important to differentiate.
 RLS sufferers misdiagnosed with depression may be prescribed SSRIs like Prozac or Zoloft, which can make the sensations of RLS worse, a phenomenon called "augmentation."
 House call Doctor wrote about augmentation in her episode in 8 Tips to Treat Restless Legs Syndrome (RLS).